Skip to content Skip to footer

 If you are a client of Citizens Advice East End, please see our main privacy policy.

 At Citizens Advice we collect and use your personal information relating to our paid staff and volunteers to help manage our service.
-As a paid employee or volunteer, you have a number of rights regarding your personal information:
+As a paid employee or volunteer, you have a number of rights regarding your personal information.
+You can:

 We only ask for the information we need.
 We always let you decide what you’re comfortable telling us, explain why we need it and treat it as confidential.